solana-foundation/developer-content/docs/toolkit/test-suite/js-test.md

 ## Add Dependency

-Navigate to your smart contract directory and run:
+Navigate to your program directory and run:

 ```shell
 npm install solana-bankrun